NBISweden/AGAT/docs/gxf.md

     page http://genome.cse.ucsc.edu/goldenPath/help/customTrack.html.
 Note that the GFF and GTF files must be tab delimited rather than space delimited.

-With this last paper it's hard to understand from which project the GTF format is finally born.
+With this last paper, it's hard to understand from which project the GTF format is finally born.

-Until now I havn't find a comprehensive description of the original GTF version (Ensembl version ?) but based some hints from the Masters Project Report of Evan Keibler `Eval: A Gene Set Comparison System` and from other ressources I can say that the GTF1 was similar to GTF2.
+Until now I havn't find a comprehensive description of the original GTF version (Ensembl version ?), but based on some hints from the Masters Project Report of Evan Keibler `Eval: A Gene Set Comparison System` and from other ressources I can say that the GTF1 was similar to GTF2.
 With few differences listed here:

   * feature